egarcialara/UTI_bacteria_interactions/README.md

 The requirements for this repository are listed in `requirements.txt`.
 They can easily be installed using e.g. pip: `pip install -r requirements.txt`.

+The pipeline is coded in Python 3.8, whereas the figures are created in R 3.6.

 ### Other
 The code is part of a publication that can be found here (link).